 Factual is one of the best up and coming data aggregators.
 Only a year or so ago, they weren’t known, and now they’re on the tips of everyone’s tongue.
 Their home page is affiliated with a variety of services like Trip Advisor, Yelp, and Bing Search.
 They have truly begun making a name for themselves, even worldwide.

-Apps based on locations are only going to become more commonly used as the internet shifts more and more to mobile use.
-So services like Factual and the long running Foursquare are poised to be major authorities for information about locations.
+Apps based on locations are only going to become more commonly used as the internet shifts more and more to mobile users.
+So services like Factual and the long-running Foursquare are poised to be major authorities for information about locations.
 Foursquare is very brilliantly enlisting its user base to provide the most accurate info on their behalf, and it can constantly be updated with very little resources spent.
 Easily adding data from users to business listings is going to be at the forefront data searches as we move forward.
 Outside of Foursquare, you should also keep an eye on Open Street Maps and Google Mapmaker.